 The interactions related to Edge Enabler Layer, between the Edge Enabler Server and the 3GPP Network are supported by the EDGE-2 reference point.
 This reference point supports:

-- Access to 3GPP Network functions and APIs for retrieval of network capability information.
+- Access to 3GPP Network functions and APIs for retrieval of network capability information, e.g. via SCEF and NEF APIs as defined in 3GPP TS 23.501 [2], 3GPP TS 23.502 [7], 3GPP TS 29.522 [11], 3GPP TS 29.122 [5], and with the EES acting as a trusted AF in 5GC (see the clause 5.13 of 3GPP TS 23.501 [2]).

+NOTE: EDGE-2 reference point reuses SA2 defined 3GPP reference points or interfaces of EPS or 5GS considering different deployment models.

 6.4.4 EDGE-3

 The interactions related to Edge Enabler Layer, between the Edge Enabler Server and the Edge Application Servers are supported by the EDGE-3 reference point.
 This reference point supports: